scrogson/ambitious/examples/chat/README.md

-# DREAM Chat Server
+# Starlang Chat Server

-A multi-user chat application demonstrating DREAM's capabilities:
+A multi-user chat application demonstrating Starlang's capabilities:

 - **Processes** for user sessions (one per TCP connection)
 - **GenServers** for rooms and the room registry